williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 -->

+For information how to set-up your application to use this flow, see [Implement the Authorization Code Flow](/authentication-guide/implementing-authentication/auth-code).

 ### Authorization Code with PKCE

-Intended for native and mobile applications.
-The use of the PKCE

-For native applications, the Client ID Secret are embedded in the source code of the application which means that they can't be treated as a secret.
-Therefore native apps should make use of Proof Key for Code Exchange (PKCE) to mitigate authorization code interception.
+For native/mobile applications, the Client Secret cannot be stored in the application because it could easily be exposed.
+Additionally, mobile callbacks use `app://` protocols, which are prone to interception.
+Basically, a rogue application could intercept the authorization code as it is being passed through the mobile/native operating system.
+Therefore native apps should make use of Proof Key for Code Exchange (PKCE), which acts like a secret but isn't hard-coded, to keep the authorization code flow secure.

+PKCE is an extension to the regular Authorization Code flow, so the flow is very similar, except that PKCE elements are included at various steps in the flow.

+The PKCE-enhanced flow requires your application to generate a cryptographically random key called a "code verifier".
+A "code challenge" is then created from the verifier, and this challenge is passed along with the request for the authorization code.

+When the authorization code is sent in the access token request, the code verifier is sent as part of the request.
+The authorization server recomputes the challenge from the verifier using an agreed-upon hash algorithm and then compares that.
+If the two code challenges and verifier match, then it knows that both requests were sent by the same client.

+A hypothetical rogue app could only intercept the authorization code, but it would not have access to the code challenge or verifier, since they are both sent over HTTPS.

+{% img oauth_auth_code_flow_pkce.png alt:"Auth Code Flow with PKCE" width:"800px" %}

 <!-- Source for image.
 Generated using http://www.plantuml.com/plantuml/uml/